Kotlin vs Java | Know Their Differences and Which Should You Learn?

 - Challenges of Kotlin and its applications

-- Disadvantage of Kotlin and Java
+- Discuss the Debugging and Testing Capabilities of Kotlin and Java

 - Listed below are the benefits of the Java language.